AymenSekhri/LinuxKernelModulesDevelopments/4.Race_Conditions/README.md

 * More efficient in the multiprocessor or when the waiting is short.
 * Can be used in interrupt handlers but only in multiprocessor.
 * You should (not necessary) drop the spinlock before going to sleep voluntarily.
+* More efficient when the lock is hold for very short time and doesn't sleep inside (if it sleeps then it will take long time)

 ## NOTE
 Consider the code: